cescofry/recp/README.md

 ## Usage
 Once opened, ReCP will show a split screen with a list of the user saved commands on top (as found in the .recp config file) and a list of commands from the user history at the bottom.
-User the `UP` and `DOWN` keys to navigate the list of commands.
+- Use the `UP` and `DOWN` keys to navigate the list of commands.
-Once a command is highlighted it could be run by just hitting `Enter` or copied with `C`.
+- Once a command is highlighted it could be run by just hitting `Enter` or copied with `C`.
-`Tab` allows to switch between the Saved and History pane.
+- `Tab` allows to switch between the Saved and History pane.
-`H` hides and shows the non selected pane.
+- `H` hides and shows the non selected pane.
-`Q` quits the program.
+- `Q` quits the program.
-`S` Saves the highlighted command to the Saved pane.
-Only works when a History command is highlighted `D` Delete the highlighted command from the Saved pane.
-Only works when a Saved command is highlighted '/' start the search function.
+- `S` Saves the highlighted command to the Saved pane.
+Only works when a History command is highlighted
+- `D` Delete the highlighted command from the Saved pane.
+Only works when a Saved command is highlighted
+- '/' start the search function.
 Type any text to filter both the Saved and History pane.
 > [!WARNING]
 > All the actions activated by a letter (`Q`, `+`, `H`, etc.) are not working while in search mode, because they are part of the search text.